 The lead station judge shall inform the team when construction time reaches 25 minutes.
 When construction time reaches 30 minutes, the lead station judge shall stop construction and explain the provisions of the relevant section of the Rules.
-Time and construction shall then resume.
+Time and construction shall then resume without tracking any more accidents.